 Furnace is Rapidly Turning On & Off

 An ordinary problem that can cause a furnace to become too warm is a clogged air filter.
 If there is a large collection of dust and dirt on the air filter, the warm air will struggle to reach your air ducts and will become trapped in the furnace.
 The easiest way to prevent your furnace from shutting off prematurely is to replace your air filter.
-If replacing the air filter does not stop your furnace from continuously shutting down, the next component to inspect is the flame sensor.
+If replacing the air filter does not stop your furnace from continuously shutting down, the next step to resolving this furnace repair issue is inspecting the flame sensor.

 The flame sensor is engineered to detect flames in your furnace when the gas valve is opened.
 If a flame is not detected, the flame sensor will cancel the heating cycle and shut the gas valve to prevent a gas leak in your house.
 As your furnace reaches the middle of its life cycle, the flame sensor can become covered in dirt, dust, or bacteria.
 The layer of dirt will prevent the flame sensor from registering the flame.
 Since the flame sensor is not able to detect the flame, it will close the gas valve and cause the furnace to deactivate.

 The furnace is equipped with a fan that is engineered to push air into the gas burners to create flames.
 Next, the heat produced by the burners is distributed to the heat exchanger.
 Once the heat energy arrives at the heat exchanger, poisonous gases are extracted and removed through an exhaust pipe.

 The gas burners in a furnace are a set of compartments that are designed to safely manage the flames.
 Gas burners are integrated with an electronic igniter, flame sensor, and gas valve to monitor and regulate the flames.
 When the temperature of your house becomes too low, the thermostat distributes an electrical signal to the control panel inside the furnace.